Fabric for the Designed Interior logo

 For Instructors

-Textbook and Video Description
+Textbook Description

 The twelve chapters include a review of the colorful history of fabric, calling attention to its “powers” as well as how it has contributed to the study of archaeology, anthropology, sociology, religion and symbolism, politics, and economics.
+The role of fabric as force that permitted travel beyond the cave cannot be underestimated.

-warp and creelThe book covers a wide range of topics relevant to understanding fabric, its construction, and use.
+The book covers a wide range of topics relevant to understanding fabric, its construction, and use.
 Chapter topics include, “Dyeing, Printing, and Finishing.”
 There are two chapters dealing with specifying residential and contract fabric.
 Another addresses carpet and rugs as well as codes, and safety issues.
 Sustainability and the notion of “cradle to cradle” is examined as well as how fabric, carpeting, and rugs are to be maintained.
+The new chapter entitled, “Fabric for Travel and Leisure” informs what is appropriate for all modes of travel including space exploration.
 Advancements in fiber structures are examined along with nanotechnology.
-Furthermore, Fabric for the Designed Interior, Second Edition and Video examine, in detail, passementerie.
-The importance of trimming is underscored as a functional entity as well as a source for additional revenue for designers.
+Environmental impacts of fabric creation, use, and disposal are examined as well.

-Unique aspects of the book include a chapter entitled, “Inside the Workroom.”
-Information for this chapter was gained during the author’s six-week experience with a prominent New York City workroom observing how fabric and all necessary hardware is transformed into window treatments, furniture, and beds.
-The construction of custom-made seating starting with the wood selection is also reviewed.
-Additional workrooms were consulted to cross-reference this information.
-The book, academic yet practical in nature, concludes with interviews from prominent and well-published interior and fabric designers and manufacturers worldwide.
-Topics range from how they specify and scheme fabrics and rugs in a room, to dealing with showrooms, workrooms, and clients.
-Fabric suppliers are also interviewed in order to discover what they believe designers need to know about sourcing fabric and what can and cannot be expected from fabric manufacturers.
+warp and creelUnique aspects of the book include a chapter entitled, “Inside the Workroom.”
+Information for this chapter was gained during the author’s six-week experience with a prominent full-service New York City workroom observing details on how fabric and all necessary hardware is transformed into window treatments, furniture, and bedding.
+The construction of custom-made seating that starts with the kiln-dried wood selection is also reviewed.
+Additional workrooms were consulted to cross-reference this information

 Teaching Assistance

-Fabric for the Designed Interior is pedagogically sound and relates to individuals who are visual learners, which encompasses the majority of designers in all design professions.
-The Second Edition includes over 20 videos embedded in the text for optional viewing and integrates learning activities that can take the learner ‘deep’ on a topic (Immerse) or broaden their learning experience (Expand).
-All chapters end with a Summary, Activities, Vocabulary List, and a Read On section.
+Fabric for the Designed Interior, Third Edition is pedagogically sound and relates to individuals who are visual learners that comprise the majority of designers in all design professions.
+The Third Edition includes over 30 up-to-date video references.
+Opportunities for advanced study include Immerse and Expand that broaden the student learning experience.
+All chapters end with a ‘Summary,’ ‘Activities,’ ‘Vocabulary List,’ and a ‘Read On’ section.

 The Instructor’s Guide offers methods of teaching based on current thinking.
-The Guide includes Chapter Goals, Vocabulary Check Quizzes, and Test Questions with Answers.
-A detailed Syllabus featuring Reading Assignments, Activities, and Evaluations is also included.
+The Guide includes ‘Chapter Goals,’ ‘Vocabulary Check Quizzes’ with answers for each chapter.